 The logo which adorns the plaques sitting on this site's main pages' consoles and which is the browser "favicon" (the little icon next to the site name in your browser's URL bar) is taken from some early Saturn/Apollo documentation put out by the Manned Spacecraft Center (MSC, now Johnson Space Center).
 I've seen it on reports for Little Joe II test flights, as well as Saturn I and Saturn IB postlaunch reports.

 Page vi of Postlaunch Report for Mission A-102 (documenting the SA-7/BP-15 mission; p.
-8 of the PDF file) describes the symbol as "Flight test symbols, Saturn-Apollo: Saturn symbol within Apollo symbol.
+8 of the PDF file; alternate link) describes the symbol as "Flight test symbols, Saturn-Apollo: Saturn symbol within Apollo symbol.
 Basic symbols: Greek and Roman."

 I recognized the "sickle" (stylized lower-case "h") portion as the symbol for the planet Saturn from astronomy books I'd read as a child.